Written February 15, 2019

 The word chow is from about "1856, American English (originally in California), from Chinese pidgin English chow-chow (1795) "food," reduplication of Chinese cha or tsa "mixed."
 The dog breed of the same name is from 1886, of unknown origin, but some suggest a link to the Chinese tendency to see dogs as edible", according to the Dictionary.com website.

 The Chow-chow dog breed may have obtained the name Chow in 1886 but the British and American fanciers who imported the dogs originally called them Chinese Edible Dogs.
 Here is a brief note from the 1832 American Turf Register and Sporting Magazine in a column about imported dogs: "To the Editor of the Turf Register from the Pacific by Mr. Slacum of the Navy--a pair of 'Chinese Edible Dogs'.
-The article indicated the pair of edible dogs would not be eaten until the breed had been established in the U.S. "
+The article indicated the pair of edible dogs would not be eaten until the breed had been established in the U.S. "though Purser Slacum, after feasting on them often, assures us they are very fine."

 RED Chinese Edible Dog, London Illustrated News, 1882